Challenges of Generating Structurally Diverse Graphs: Algorithms for diversity optimization

 \subsection{Mixture of random graph generators}

 All models below generate graphs with a fixed number of nodes $n$.
-In our experiments we take $n=16$ and $n=64$.
+In our experiments, we take $n=16$ and $n=64$.
 The graphs are undirected and without self-loops and multiple edges.
-We describe only the versions of models which we use in our experiments.
+We describe only the versions of models that we use in our experiments.
 Some of these models have more general versions with more parameters that we do not use and do not describe.
+To obtain a sample of graphs, we generate an (approximately) equal number of graphs for each combination of a model and its parameters.

 \paragraph{Erd{\H{o}}s-R{\'e}nyi} In this model, each edge is included in the generated graph with probability $p$, independently from all other edges.

 We consider $p \in \left\{\frac{1}{16}, \frac{1}{8}, \frac{1}{4}, \frac{1}{2}, \frac{3}{4}, \frac{7}{8}, \frac{15}{16} \right\}$.